website watertownhistory.org

 Bernard’s soccer team went down to defeat to the sturdy juniors of Sacred Heart

 College.
-During the first half the advantage
+During the first half the

-second half the gold and blue fought fiercely against the stiff breeze.
-But the wind and the weight of their
+the second half the gold and blue fought fiercely against the stiff

-opponents finally forced the ball between the goal posts.
+their opponents finally forced the ball between the goal posts.
 Another goal was registered just as the last

 whistle blew.
 Score: St. Bernard’s 0; College juniors 2.
 For the college, McCarthy, Kob and Gerend